NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(run-k-point T k)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Given a `vector3 k`, runs a simulation for each *k* point (i.e. specifying Bloch-periodic boundary conditions) and extracts the eigen-frequencies, and returns a list of the (complex) frequencies.
+Given a `vector3 k`, runs a simulation for each *k* point (i.e. specifying Bloch-periodic boundary conditions) and extracts the eigen-frequencies, and returns a list of the complex frequencies.
 In particular, you should have specified one or more Gaussian sources.
 It will run the simulation until the sources are turned off plus an additional $T$ time units.
-It will run `harminv` (see below) at the same point/component as the first Gaussian source and look for modes in the union of the frequency ranges for all sources.
+It will run [`harminv`](#harminv) at the same point/component as the first Gaussian source and look for modes in the union of the frequency ranges for all sources.

 **`(run-k-points T k-points)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;